I’m not a woman

 Many of you will automatically think that it all started off for Prince with 1999.
 But while that album and its title song were far from his very first work (matter of fact, he had been recording and performing well before then), their releases certainly seemed, to me at least, to be a turning point when everyone really stood up and took notice at his songcrafting prowess — not to mention how he could enrapture an audience in a groundbreaking way.
 My mom and sister was watching him perform “1999” (the song) on Solid Gold one weekend in early 1983.
 (Kids, ask your parents what Solid Gold was about.)
 I was one room over in the kitchen but I couldn’t help but catch a glimpse of his performance blaring from the living room.
 It was in that performance that Mom and Sis… well, sounded as if they couldn’t get past the appearance factor: There was Prince performing in front of his band in his eyeliner, his androgynous style, and the shades of purple that would instantly become his trademark color.

 As much as Prince has been an influence to his contemporaries, proteges, and future artists, it’s for sure he had his own influences.
-Now that I’m a little more clear-headed than the child of the 80s that I (and, for the record, my sister, who was really into Prince during his Purple Rain days) once was, Prince certainly had to have some inspiration from the likes of Sly and the Family Stone and Jimi Hendrix.
-Seriously, listen to how Prince masters the multiple vocalists’ distinct styles on “1999” and you can’t help but think of a Sly Stone song like “Dance to the Music.”
-Think of how Prince’s screeching (and very captivating) growl near the end of “Little Red Corvette” could have been a nod to Sly’s screeching at the very end of “Family Affair.”
-And don’t forget how his devilish hard-rock guitar work on “Let’s Go Crazy” and “Purple Rain” sounded as if they were right out of the Hendrix playbook.
+Now that I’m a little more clear-headed than the child of the 80s that I (and, for the record, my sister, who was really into Prince during his Purple Rain days) once was, Prince certainly had to have some inspiration.
+Listen to how Prince masters the multiple vocal styles on “1999” and you can’t help but think of a Sly and the Family Stone song like “Dance to the Music” (which had multiple singers, yes, but they were all distinct).
+Think of how Prince’s screeching (and very captivating) growl near the end of “Little Red Corvette” could have been a nod to Sly Stone’s screeching at the very end of “Family Affair.”
+And don’t forget how his devilish hard-rock guitar work on “Let’s Go Crazy” and “Purple Rain” sounded as if they were right out of the Jimi Hendrix playbook.

 This week, I was really struck by the outpouring of comments from those in the LGBT community over Prince’s passing.
 It seemed that the unifying belief in their thoughts about Prince was this: He showed and encouraged others to pave their own unique way.
 Whether it was someone who was freely bending or blending genders and gender roles, or someone who held to a firm vision of the work they wanted to do, Prince showed that there was no problem to that at all, so long as you were proud and unapologetic, had a great amount of self-respect, and didn’t mind what those in the status quo thought of you.
 Can I say that Prince had a direct influence on my living the crossdresser’s life?
 No, I can’t say that.
 But ever since that performance on Solid Gold, I can’t help but think that Prince indirectly said it was okay for me to be… me.

-One last thought: Since the news of Prince’s passing, there’s one song of his that’s been stuck in my head: “Nothing Compares 2 U.” Yes, Prince indeed wrote and composed the song; it’s just that Sinead O’Connor took it out of his hands in 1990 and ran with it all the way to the end zone.
-But a few years after that iconic version of “Nothing Compares 2 U,” Prince performed the song in a live duet with Rosie Gaines.
-I came across their version late last year while listening online to an all-90s music channel, and let me tell you, their version of “Nothing Compares 2 U” was a gut-busting slow jam; it beautifully combined smouldering soul, R&B piano, and Gaines’ raise-the-roof gospel-style vocals.
+One last thought: Since the news of Prince’s passing, there’s one song of his that’s been stuck in my head: “Nothing Compares 2 U.” Yes, Prince indeed wrote and composed the song; it’s just that Sinead O’Connor ran all the way to the end zone with it in 1990.
+But a few years after O’Connor’s iconic version of “Nothing Compares 2 U,” Prince performed the song in a live duet with Rosie Gaines.
+I came across their version late last year while listening to an all-90s online music channel, and let me tell you, their version of “Nothing Compares 2 U” was a gut-busting slow jam, a beautiful mold of smouldering soul, R&B piano, and Gaines’ raise-the-roof gospel-style vocals.
 If you have the chance, search for their version of “Nothing Compares 2 U” on your favorite music service, and just like me, you’ll find that it will stick with you forever… not unlike how Prince’s music and influence will stick with all of us forever.